KinacOelio/RAG/README.md

 # RAG
-This is a computer program text adventure for machines running Windows, IOS, or GNU/Linux, or as I like to call it, GNU plus Linux
+This is a computer program text adventure for machines running Windows, IOS, or Linux.
-update: DLC only available for IOS